seibert-media/automatix/README.md

 1) remote@systemname as your command action (see below)

-2) via {system_systemname} which will be replaced with the value
+2) via {SYSTEMS.systemname} which will be replaced with the value

-3) via systemname_node in python actions to use the Bundlewrap node object (Bundlewrap systems only)
+3) via NODES.systemname in python actions to use the Bundlewrap node object (Bundlewrap systems only)

 **vars** _(associative array)_